RSV INFORMATION HUB

 The exact timing can vary by region and from year to year, but most provinces see a rise in RSV cases beginning in late fall, with peak activity during winter months (December to February).

-It is possible to experience side effects from both the maternal RSV vaccine and infant RSV immunization.
+It is possible to experience side effects from both the maternal RSV vaccine and infant RSV immunization for babies.
 Most side effects are mild and will go away on their own within a few days.
 The most common side effects are:

 RSV protection programs vary from province to province.
 Talk to a healthcare provider to learn about what is available in your area.